-ST. PAUL (AP) -- Legislative leaders have agreed to undo what critics called an improper raid on an environmental trust fund that depends on Minnesota Lottery proceeds.
+ST. PAUL, Minn.
+(AP) -- Legislative leaders have agreed to undo what critics called an improper raid on an environmental trust fund that depends on Minnesota Lottery proceeds.

 Senate Capital Investment Committee Chairman David Senjem told reporters Monday they're going to fund the projects normally so they can move forward.